-Click here to find theaters and tickets.
+Click here to find where to buy or rent.

 Produced by Sony Pictures Animation, it's technically very good.
 The script has wit and comedy, plus a little danger (but not too much), and there are terrific songs.
 Best of all, The Star makes Mary and Joseph (voices of Gina Rodriguez and Zachary Levi), who are always at risk of being seen as just static figures in a Nativity scene, into real human beings.